It’s been quite busy around here recently, with various music prep, engraving, arranging and printing projects making every day exciting and fresh.

 I’ve been using Sibelius 7 and Sibelius 7.5 for all of the Copland engraving projects so far.
 Appalachian Spring was engraved in Sibelius 7.5, and it’s the first of the series to use the Norfolk font suite — the Sibelius-compatible derivative of Daniel Spreadbury’s Bravura font, designed for use in Steinberg’s in-development scoring program.
 I made Norfolk available for free, partly because it was required under the terms of the Open Font License, but also because I had a feeling that if it became widely available it would serve as a nice standard alternative to Sibelius’s default music fonts.

-So far, it’s played out better than I could have hoped; more than 1,000 people have downloaded Norfolk from the NYC Music Services web site.
+So far, it’s played out better than I could have hoped; thousands of people have downloaded Norfolk from the NYC Music Services web site.
 Work hasn’t stopped on the fonts; an update will be forthcoming soon, thanks to help from the user community, and I expect that future updates to Sibelius will make it easier to set up the fonts for use than it is already.

 Once the suite is officially finished, the complete ballet will be next up for production, with the new edition of that to become available in 2016, including the newly orchestrated music and the truly complete ballet for orchestra.
 I look forward to following up with an update then.